amaan-bhati/tip-calculator/README.md

 Option to select the desired tip percentage (e.g., 10%, 15%, 20%).
 Instant calculation of the tip amount and the total bill including the tip.
 User-friendly interface with responsive design for various screen sizes.
-Getting Started
-These instructions will help you set up a copy of the Tip Calculator project on your local machine.

 Prerequisites
 To run the Tip Calculator, you need a modern web browser that supports HTML5, CSS3, and JavaScript.